World Model

 {% hint style="info" %}

-**Developer Guide** - For API endpoints, SDK examples, and integration details, see the [Data & World Model](https://docs.amigo.ai/developer-guide/platform-api/platform-api/data-and-world-model) in the developer guide.
+**Developer Guide** - For API endpoints, SDK examples, and integration details, see the [Data & World Model](https://docs.amigo.ai/developer-guide/platform-api/data-world-model) section of the developer guide.

 {% endhint %}